stancu-mihai/FMI-DiplomaProject/README.md

 - The list of subjects is provided.
 Each subject has some features (credits, no of hours per week) and needs (projector, blackboard).
 - The relations between subjects and professors is provided.
 It is n:n (many to many) relation.
 - The groups of students are provided.
 Each group has subjects assigned.
+- The relations between subjects and student groups is provided.
+It is 1:n (one to many) relation.

 ## Database description